 Eye astigmatism is one of a group of conditions affecting the eye called a “refractive error”.
 These issues happen when the lens or cornea in your eye isn’t perfectly curved and smooth.
 There are various different types of refractive error, including nearsightedness, farsightedness and more.
 Around half of the adults in the US have some kind of refractive error in their vision.

-Diagnosing eye astigmatism can sometimes be difficult with children, as many children born with this condition don’t realize that they have it until their eyes are tested.
-That’s why it’s so important for people of all ages to regularly visit an eye professional and get their vision evaluated by an expert.
+Diagnosing eye astigmatism can sometimes be difficult with children, many children born with this condition don’t realize that they have it until their eyes are tested.
+That’s why it’s so important for people of all ages to regularly visit an eye professional.
 When opticians need to test for astigmatism, they might use:

 What are the Symptoms of Eye Astigmatism?